Martin Dumollard: Trial

-Dumollard's trial ran from January 29 to February 1, 1862 in the Bourg-en-Bresse court, before which a crowd of 4,000 to 5,000 press people attended on the morning of January 29.
+Dumollard's trial ran from January 29 to February 1, 1862, in the Bourg-en-Bresse court, before which a crowd of 4,000 to 5,000 people attended on the morning of January 29.
 Two lawyers defended Dumollard: Marius Lardière and Mr. Villeneuve.
 Ladière was chosen by Dumollard because he was from Dagneux.
 The courthouse welcomed journalists from a dozen periodicals, including Le salute republic, Le Loire Memorial, the Journal de Genève and Le Progrès.
 Darmet Guerin, a bookseller, was responsible for the trial's transcript.
 The prosecution was represented by Louis Gaulot (Attorney General), Prandière (prosecutor) and Joachim Jeandet (imperial prosecutor).
-The cour d'assises was presided over by Marilhat, assisted by the Vice-President of Varennes and thirty-six jurors, all from the communities surrounding Ain.
+The cour d'assises was presided over by Marilhat, assisted by the vice-president of Varennes and thirty-six jurors, all from the communities surrounding Ain.

 In addition to the reciting of the charges as well as the list of 71 witnesses scheduled, the first day was devoted to successive interrogations of Dumollard and his wife.
 January 30 and 31 were mainly devoted to the presentation of the many exhibits (the hundreds of personal items seized by Dumollard) and the hearing of witnesses.
 The hearing of February 1 was devoted to the end of the evidentiary hearings, the indictment and pleadings until about four in the afternoon.
 The jury left the room to examine the various questions and returned at about 18:15.
 President Marilhat began to question their spokesman, Jean-Jacques Celsi on different verdicts made by the jury to successive questions.
 The court retired to deliberate and returned about thirty minutes later.
 President Marilhat announced the various sentences: Dumollard was sentenced to death and his wife was sentenced to twenty years of penal labor.
 She died in the Auberive prison, in Haute-Marne, where she was incarcerated, in 1875.